coleifer/peewee/docs/peewee/api.rst

     Eagerly fetch related objects, allowing efficient querying of multiple tables when a 1-to-many relationship exists.
-The prefetch type changes how the subqueries are constructed which may be desirable dependending on the database engine in use.
+The prefetch type changes how the subqueries are constructed which may be desirable depending on the database engine in use.

         Prefetch type may be one of: